 These awards recognize early-career academic researchers, providing them with a $250,000 research grant over two years.

-“These two outstanding and innovative researchers are contributing directly to McGill’s prominent position as a global leader in climate and astrophysics research,” said Dominique Bérubé, Vice-Principal of Research and Innovation.
+“These two outstanding and innovative researchers are contributing directly to McGill’s prominent position as a global leader in climate and astrophysics research,” said Dominique Bérubé, Vice-President of Research and Innovation.
 “McGill congratulates Professor Gomez and Professor Haggard, and thanks NSERC for its support of early-career research.”

 Both are members of McGill’s Trottier Space Institute.
 Gomez holds a Canada Research Chair in Ice Sheet – Sea Level Interactions and Haggard holds one in Multi-Messenger Astrophysics.